 - follow appropriate conformity assessment procedures as prescribed by the Regulations

-- ensure that there is an EC declaration of conformity undertaken by the manufacturer
+- ensure that there is a UK declaration of conformity undertaken by the manufacturer

-The CE mark is placed on a product by the manufacturer as confirmation that it complies with all the relevant safety standards (see 'Safety of products: due diligence').
-All electrical products require CE marking in accordance with the Supply of Machinery (Safety) Regulations 2008, and (where relevant) the Electrical Equipment (Safety) Regulations 2016.
+The UKCA mark is placed on a product by the manufacturer as confirmation that it complies with all the relevant safety standards.
+All machinery requires UKCA marking in accordance with the Supply of Machinery (Safety) Regulations 2008, and (where relevant to electrical components such as chargers) the Electrical Equipment (Safety) Regulations 2016.